 How to lower a fever

-His high temperature could be a sign that he’s overdressed rather than ill, so remove a layer and wait 20 minutes to see if his temperature goes down.
+Their high temperature could be a sign that they're overdressed rather than ill, so remove a layer and wait 20 minutes to see if their temperature goes down.

 Give them plenty of fluids

 Their fever could be a sign of dehydration so make sure they drink plenty of water and see if their temperature improves.

 Your baby should feed or eat if they are hungry and this shouldn't worsen their symptoms.

 If you're not sure what is causing your child's temperature and their symptoms aren't getting any better, seek medical advice.